 Overcoming Cultural Differences

 As well as the obvious language barrier, there are also cultural differences that impact significantly on how legal matters are dealt with in Spain.
-The way things are handled in the UK is not necessarily how they are in Spain, and Giambrone’s English speaking Spanish lawyers have an natural understanding in this respect, which means the advice they provide and the action they take will be wholly relevant.
+The way things are handled in the UK is not necessarily how they are in Spain, and Giambrone’s English speaking Spanish lawyers have a clear understanding of Spanish law and crucially, the day-to-day way of life, which means the advice they provide and the action they take will be wholly relevant.

-Whether you are back in the UK and facing a legal issue that arose whilst you were in Spain, or you are still on the Spanish mainland or any of the islands, you will find the bilingual Spanish Abogado (Solicitor) at Giambrone readily equipped to provide you with the expert advice you need.
+Whether you are back in the UK and facing a legal issue that arose whilst you were in Spain, or you are still on the Spanish mainland or any of the islands, you will find the bilingual Spanish Abogado (equivalent to Solicitor) at Giambrone readily equipped to provide you with the expert advice you need.

 Cross Border Legal Expertise

-Our highly regarded teams of English speaking Spanish solicitors offer specialised knowledge in a range of areas of law.
+Our highly regarded teams of English speaking Spanish lawyers offer specialised knowledge in a range of areas of law.
 These include:

 Buying and Selling Property in Spain